Curovearth/Learning-Linux/README.md

 ### Where are the files saved when created in a WSL Terminal Window?

-If you are also a user like me who is practicing Ubuntu on WSl, and in search of the files that you created in the terminal, you landed the right place. ['Reference Link']('https://askubuntu.com/questions/1194395/where-are-files-saved-when-created-in-a-wsl-terminal-window')
+If you are also a user like me who is practicing Ubuntu on WSl, and in search of the files that you created in the terminal, you landed the right place.
+[Reference Link](https://askubuntu.com/questions/1194395/where-are-files-saved-when-created-in-a-wsl-terminal-window)

 1. Open your 📁**File Explorer** Window
 2. At the top, type: `\\wsl$\Ubuntu\home` - This is your home directory where you can view different folders.
 For me, I saved my created files at the `\\wsl$\Ubuntu\media`.
 Make sure to check it for you.